nspenner/blog/_posts/2020-01-30-resume-redo.md

   (<a href='https://codepen.io/nathanspenner'>@nathanspenner</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-Use your canvas container as a way to set default styles on your entire page, similar to defaults in Word.
+Use your canvas container to set default styles on your entire page, similar to defaults in a word processor.
 Other good properties to consider adding here are `line-height` and font properties like `font-size` and `font-family`.

 # Layout and Content

 Using your wireframe for reference, map out how you will divide your canvas space into sections of content.
-This is where tools like [Flexbox](https://developer.mozilla.org/en-US/docs/Glossary/Grid) and [Grid](https://developer.mozilla.org/en-US/docs/Glossary/Grid) will come in handy if you are doing anything complicated layout-wise.
+This is where tools like [Flexbox](https://developer.mozilla.org/en-US/docs/Glossary/Grid) and [Grid](https://developer.mozilla.org/en-US/docs/Glossary/Grid) will come in handy if your layout is more complex.

-My setup was fairly straightforward: each box of my wireframe was broken into a `section` element.
+My setup was fairly straightforward: each area of my resume was broken into a `section` element.
 Whenever I had content spanning two columns, I used a grid to split them up:

 ```css
 .multicolumn {